bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ### Phase 1.
 Investment Stage (April 2021 — July 2021)

-At the first phase, our goals will be:
+During the first phase, our goals will be:
 **Attracting enough liquidity for USDap on Uniswap**.
 Users will be able to invest USDC in the protocol by locking up their funds for a 3-month period.
 As a reward for this action, the protocol will distribute 5% of the initial BAG offering to all participants of the first phase.

 Later, at Phase 2, users will be able to convert these USDap back to USDC at the exchange rate of 1 USDap to 1 USDC.